Chapter 7. Viewing and Applying Errata

 - To search the table of errata, type the query in the Search field in the form of:

-parameter operator valueSee Table 8.1, “Parameters Available for Errata Search” for the list of parameters available for search.
-Find the list of applicable operators in Table 17.2, “Supported Operators for Granular Search”.
-Automatic suggestion works as you type.
-You can also combine queries with the use of and and or operators.
+parameter operator valueSee Table 7.1, “Parameters Available for Errata Search” for the list of parameters available for search, find the list of applicable operators in Table 16.2, “Supported Operators for Granular Search”.
+Automatic suggestion works as you type, you can also combine queries with the use of and and or operators.
 For example, to display only security advisories related to the kernel package, type:

 type = security and package_name = kernelPress Enter to start the search.

-- Click the Errata ID of the erratum you want to inspect:
+- Click Errata ID of the errata you want to inspect:

 - The Details tab contains the description of the updated package as well as documentation of important fixes and enhancements provided by the update.

-- On the Content Hosts tab, you can apply the erratum to selected content hosts as described in Section 8.2, “Applying Errata to Content Hosts”.
+- On the Content Hosts tab, you can apply the errata to selected content hosts as described in Section 7.2, “Applying Errata to Content Hosts”.

-- The Repositories tab lists repositories that already contain the erratum.
+- The Repositories tab lists repositories that already contain the errata.
 You can filter repositories by the environment and content view, and search for them by the repository name.

 |bug||Search by the Bugzilla number.|| |